Vinita686/my-portfolio-React/README.md

   ## Usage
   This application is to showcase my portfolio.
-Have a look at my Deployed Link.
+Have a look at my [Deployed Application](https://vinita686.github.io/my-portfolio-react/).
   Here's a sneak peak of different pages of the application:
   - Home
   ![screenshot](src/assets/home.png)